All Episodes

 That's how unique it is.

-He flourished when thriller, bad, delicious, the big sellers, all during the eighties during the Reagan administration.
+Thriller, bad, delicious, the big sellers, all during the 80s, during the Reagan administration.

 And then we get to the 90s, and Michael Jackson languished under Clinton and Bush.